 So to answer your questions; if they are nestled in a void where they can forage out to the living areas of your home, they’ll do this as soon as the opportunity is presented.
 This means there won’t be any hiding in those spaces for long because if they are there, they’ll just want to come into the heated home.

-Now if you get into the habit of spraying the outside of your home with some Cypermethrin, chances are high you’ll be able to kill off any that leave your home this spring and then next fall, any that return will either be repelled or killed from the treatment.
+Now if you get into the habit of spraying the outside of your home with some Maxxthor EC, chances are high you’ll be able to kill off any that leave your home this spring and then next fall, any that return will either be repelled or killed from the treatment.
 This approach should pretty much take care of any developing problem and make it go away for good.

 As for the problem you’re experiencing right now?
-No doubt treating the cracks and voids around your windows, baseboard molding, door frames, etc. with some Phantom Aerosol would be suggested.
+No doubt treating the cracks and voids around your windows, baseboard molding, door frames, etc. with some FS MP Aerosol would be suggested.
 This way any more that might be living in these spaces or attempting to move through the area will pick up some of the treatment and die.

 Now do you need to treat your attic as explained above?
 Probably not.
 Areas like wall voids and attics do sometimes need to be dusted but this is usually suggested when homes are severely infested.